04. Exploring Extended Object Populations with Histograms

 AND r_extendedness = 1

-AND scisql_nanojanskyToAbMag(g_calibFlux) < 25
+AND scisql_nanojanskyToAbMag(g_cModelFlux) < 25

-AND scisql_nanojanskyToAbMag(r_calibFlux) < 25
+AND scisql_nanojanskyToAbMag(r_cModelFlux) < 25

 Screenshot of the Portal Aspect's ADQL query entry page, showing the query given above pasted into the query box and the Search button at lower left.

 Step 2.
-Explore the default results view
+Explore the default results layout

 Screenshot of the default results view that appears after clicking the search button.